wasabipesto/beehive/src/index.md

 I run a few tabletop games for my friends and family.
 I enjoy systems focusing on collaborative worldbuilding, genre-bending narratives, and interesting characters.

 I believe in quantifying things when it's both meaningful and helpful.
 I believe in trying and failing and learning.

+## My Blog

+To the left you'll find some blog posts, authored by me.
+Many of them contain some amount of data visualization, not because I'm good at it but because I find data interesting.

+Some of my favorite posts are listed here:

+- [Nice Numbers](/nice/), a story about attempting to solve a silly math problem with high-performance computing.
+- [The Old Schoolhouse](/schoolhouse/), a digression into how you might approach upgrading HVAC in an old building.
+- [Our Wedding](/wedding/), some lessons learned from our wedding, and some unsolicited advice for weddings in general.

+---

 # My Projects